United States: Free shipping on orders over $49

 Overview

 When it comes to mechanical keyboard switches, the Outemu Tom and KTT Rose offer unique typing experiences for different preferences.
 The Tom switch is best known for its tactile feedback, providing a satisfying click with each keystroke.
 On the other hand, the Rose switch stands out for its smooth linear action, delivering a consistently seamless typing experience.
-While the Tom switch is categorized as [], the Rose switch offers characteristics such as being low-pitched, neutral, mild, and polished.
-These general pointers can help you decide which switch may suit your typing style better; however, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+While the Tom switch is categorized as tactile, the Rose switch offers characteristics such as being low-pitched, neutral, mild, and polished.
+These general pointers can help you decide which switch may suit your typing style better; however, let's dive a bit deeper beyond generalities so you can make the best decision on the switch for you.

 By the numbers